• Skip to content

 Treatment for a limp depends on its cause.

-If your child is limping and in pain, you can give them some pain relief – for example, paracetamol or ibuprofen.
+If your child is limping and in pain, pain relief might help – for example, paracetamol or ibuprofen.
+It’s best to ask a GP or pharmacist about this.

 If your child has a minor injury, they might need to rest.

-For more serious problems, your GP might refer your child to a specialist for further assessment and treatment.
+If your child’s limp doesn’t go away, your GP might refer your child to a physiotherapist or a specialist for further assessment and treatment.

 Supported By